Saving Data Using JSON Parameters

 Using Generic Row Update Procedures

-The examples above show a simple case when the underlying table structure is known.
+The examples above assume the underlying table structure is known.

-As the @json_values_f2 parameter gets values for all columns, you can create completely generic procedures to save changes.
+Since the @json_values_f2 parameter retrieves values for all columns, you can create completely generic procedures to save changes.

 https://dbgate.savetodb.com/api/mssql-241/en-us/s24.xl_update_generic_row/$definition

-In addition to row values, the procedure must get the target table name and the edit action.
+In addition to row values, the procedure must accept the target table name and the edit action.

-You can create a wrapper procedure like the following or use an SQL code in the UPDATE_OBJECT field of the configuration table to call it.
+You can create a wrapper procedure like this or use SQL code in the UPDATE_OBJECT field of the configuration table to call it.

 CREATE PROCEDURE [s24].[view_cashbook_json_generic_row_update]